A Peek at Potter - Investigating the Bull

 Want to learn more?

 Would you like to learn about everything there is to know about the restoration process?
-For example, why exactly does it need to be restored?
+For example, why exactly did it need to be restored?
 And where was it painted?
 Then quickly browse through our latest Art Story, featuring exciting ins and outs about the world-famous Bull

 Partners